tikv/website/CONTRIBUTING.md

 ## Accomplishing common tasks

-There are a few common tasks done on the website, here's some pointers how to do them.
+There are a few common tasks done on the website.
+Here are some pointers on how to do them.

 ### Find which page to edit